-Established in 2007, the Center of Geriatric Nursing Excellence at Penn State was funded for several years with a grant from the John A. Hartford Foundation.
+Established in 2007, the Center of Geriatric Nursing Excellence (CGNE), now The Tressa Nese and Helen Diskevich Center of Geriatric Nursing Excellence, at Penn State was funded for several years with a grant from the John A. Hartford Foundation.
 This was a thoughtful response to the national nursing faculty shortage—one targeted to prepare faculty members who have broad expertise in the care of our country’s rapidly growing population of older adults and are committed to teaching the next generation of nurses, especially in underserved rural areas.

 One of eight original Hartford Centers in the United States, the CGNE at Penn State is at the forefront of innovation and change in the fields of gerontology and education.
 More than 60 such centers are now embedded within colleges or schools of nursing across our country, and we provide leadership and mentorship to these centers, helping to guide their development and implementation of strategic initiatives.